hapax/hapax.github.io/research.md

   Christopher Waddell, David Wakeham.
 JHEP, 2019:65. arXiv:
   [1810.10601](https://arxiv.org/abs/1810.10601).
   - We cut holes in various theories which, by the magic of AdS/(B)CFT, are dual to black hole microstates.
-In turn, these microstates look like the Big Bang/Big Crunch FRW spacetimes relevant to cosmology!
+These microstates look like the Big Bang/Big Crunch FRW spacetimes relevant to cosmology, so perhaps we live on an end-of-the-world brane behind a black hole horizon!
+Probably not, but it's a cool thought.

 #### Technical notes

 - [*MIP\* = RE*](assets/mipre.pdf) (2020).
 Consulting entangled
   provers makes you a god.
-So says [this breakthough](https://arxiv.org/abs/2001.04383) in complexity theory.
-It also tells us something deep about the structure of entanglement and disproves a major conjecture in operator algebra theory.
+Although this is [a (big) result](https://arxiv.org/abs/2001.04383) in complexity theory, it also tells us something deep about the structure of entanglement and disproves a major conjecture in operator algebra theory.
 Notes for a group talk. <!--, showing that entangled provers can convince you of almost anything.-->
 - [*Sphere packing and the modular bootstrap*](assets/sphere-packing.pdf) (2019).
 Surprisingly, throwing balls in a box can tell you about the